 =INTERCEPT(D5:D13,C5:C13)

-- Hit ENTER to have the result.
+- Press ENTER to display the result.

 =SLOPE(D5:D13,C5:C13)

-- Now, press ENTER.
+- Press ENTER.

-We are going to depict how strongly those two variables are connected with the CORREL Function.
+We are going to depict how strongly those two variables are connected with the CORREL function.

 =CORREL(C5:C13,D5:D13)

-4. Linear Regression with Solver Add-in
+Method 4 – Linear Regression with Solver Add-in

 Using Solver Add-in to do Linear Regression is complex compared to the previous procedures.
 This method includes some pre-calculation approach before conducting Solver Add-in.
 The pre-calculation includes: